 Students require facilities that allow them to explore and enhance their college experience.
 In order for facilities to stay abreast of current student desires and interests, new buildings must be built and current buildings must be renovated.
 As the university continues to improve in quality, so too must our academic space, cultural tolerance and recreational avenues improve.
 All of these are set aside for new building projects in The Plan.
 The execution of this section of The Plan will largely be under the purview of the Executive Vice-President.

 A quality classroom and advising experience are paramount in student success.
 According the student surveys taken in fall 2009 that were used to develop this plan, student listed faculty evaluations, grading policy and blackboard usage as top issues.
 Students also mentioned quality advising as a growing area of concern; developing comprehensive reform in all of these areas is of particular importance in developing the student experience.
 A poor system in these areas directly leads to retention issues.
 The Plan offers ways faculty, students and administrators can work together to improve these areas.
+The execution of this section of The Plan will largely be under the purview of the Academic Vice-President.

 The very nature of college suggests that students are in an atmosphere that mimics the convenience of a home environment.
 Quality and convenience of services are not only encouraged by students, but required in order to provide the best student experience available.
 The Plan suggests many different ways the university can improve the quality of its services for students.
+The execution of this section of The Plan will largely be under the purview of the Services Vice-President.

 The culture of campus is defined differently by different students.
 In the surveys taken that helped develop this student plan mainly revolved around issues concerning diversity initiatives, athletics excitement, student programs, spirit and traditions and engagement.
 The Plan provides opportunities for development in these areas.